-3. Support the kids who are being bullied
+- 3. Support the kids who are being bullied - a.

-- a.
 Listen and focus on the child.
 Learn what's been going on and show you want to help.
 Assure the child that bullying is not their fault. - b.
 Work together to resolve the situation and protect the bullied child.
 The child, parents, and fellow team members and coaches may all have valuable input.
 It may help to: - i.
 Ask the child being bullied what can be done to make him or her feel safe.
 Remember that changes to routine should be minimized.
 He or she is not at fault and should not be singled out.
 For example, consider rearranging lane assignments for everyone.
 If bigger moves are necessary, such as switching practice groups, the child who is bullied should not be forced to change. - ii.
 Develop a game plan.
-Maintain open communication between the Club and parents.
-Discuss the steps that will be taken and how bullying will be addressed going forward. - c.
+Maintain open communication between the Team and parents.
+Discuss the steps that will be taken and how bullying will be addressed going forward. - 4.
 Be persistent.
 Bullying may not end overnight.
 Commit to making it stop and consistently support the bullied child.
+Address bullying behavior - a.
+Make sure the child knows what the problem behavior is.
+Young people who bully must learn their behavior is wrong and harms others.